kriserickson/aging-coder/src/posts/2025-06-17-experiments-in-supervised-learning-part-3.md

     return X, y
 ```

+We then use a [`ProcessPoolExecutor`](https://docs.python.org/3/library/concurrent.futures.html#processpoolexecutor) to
-Next, we get a ProcessPoolExecutor and submit each of the JSON files to it.
-This returns us an array of
+submit each JSON file to a separate worker process.
+This allows us to process many files concurrently, taking full
-futures (promises, if you are used to JavaScript).
-As each future is completed, we get the result and
-extend our blocks and our labels (extend flattens the array as it merges; the old code appended each
-block one at a time as it was processing the file).
+advantage of multiple CPU cores.
+Each call to `executor.submit` returns a future object, which we collect in a
+list.
+As these futures complete, we retrieve their results and extend our master feature (`X`) and label (`y`)
+lists.
+Using `extend` is key here: since each future returns a list of multiple elements, `extend` ensures we
+flatten those lists into a single sequence.
+Previously, we appended one file’s elements at a time, making
+this a significant performance improvement.

 ```python
 def load_labeled_blocks(limit=None) -> Tuple[List[Dict[str, Any]], List[str]]: